But what if we dress other kinds of things, too…things that are ineffable and elusive….

-Lei sews beads on expensive designer bridal gowns at a factory.
-Alone and new to Canada, she spends much of her time wistfully thinking of her recently deceased mother.
+Lei sews beads on expensive designer bridal gowns at a sweatshop in Toronto.
+Alone and new to Canada, she spends much of her time wistfully thinking of her deceased mother.
 Then Lei is given a special job: she must sew real Akoya pearls and Austrian crystals onto a wedding gown that will sell for $52,000.
 All seems to be going well, until some of the crystals go missing.

 Valerie has just had a baby and is coming home from the hospital.
-Her husband announces that he needs her to look “fabulous” at a gala dinner that’s important for his career.
+Her husband announces that he needs her to look “fabulous” at a gala dinner that is important for his job.
 Can she do it?
 Hmmm.
 Valerie was planning to get-her-body-back anyway…but can she do it in six weeks?

 Birds of a Feather